LinkML at a glance

 LinkML is designed to work in harmony with other frameworks, including

-both semantic RDF-based frameworks as well as frameworks more familiar
+both semantic RDF-based frameworks, as well as frameworks that are more familiar

 to developers such as JSON.

 LinkML offers many features of use to data modelers, while retaining a simple core

 Powerful yet easy to use Semantic enumerations that can optionally be backed by ontologies